 - Check yourself and your dog(s) for ticks – which we are finding at higher elevations than in the past.

 - Stay on the middle of the trail.
-Walking on the edges will widen the trails over time, and straying off trail can damage sensitive plants and insects and animal habitats.
+Walking on the edges will widen the trails over time, and straying off trail can damage sensitive plants, insects and animal habitats.
 Additionally, sticking to clearly marked public trails helps visitors respect private property that may not always be delineated by clear visual boundaries such as “No Trespassing” signs.

 - Pick up any trash you find if you have room in your pack.